Epping Main Sewer Project

 The project involves our contractor, John Holland Pty Ltd, building a 2.4-kilometre-long large-diameter sewer pipe at depths of up to 35 metres.

-The pipe will be constructed by tunnelling underground using large Tunnel Boring Machines (TBMs), and the tunnel will cross under the Merri Creek and Hume Freeway.
+The pipe is being constructed by tunnelling underground using large Tunnel Boring Machines (TBMs), and the tunnel involves crossing under the Merri Creek and Hume Freeway.

-John Holland Pty Ltd will need to build five construction shafts to enable the underground tunnelling to occur, and four of these shafts will become permanent access manholes after the project works have been completed.
+John Holland Pty Ltd built five construction shafts, which enabled the underground tunnelling to occur.
+These shafts will become permanent access manholes after the project works are completed.

-The first stage of works will be to excavate the shafts to depths of up to 35 metres.
-Once this is done, we will use cranes to lower the TBM down into the shaft, ready for tunnelling work to begin.
+The first stage of works involved excavating the shafts to depths of up to 35 metres.
+Cranes then lowered the TBM down into the shaft, allowing tunnelling work to begin.

-Construction activities will start in early November 2017, and should be completed in mid-2019, depending on weather and ground conditions.
+Construction activities started in early December 2017, and should be completed in late 2019, depending on weather and ground conditions.

 Please note these dates are subject to change.

-John Holland Pty Ltd will be working at ground level Monday to Friday, between 7.00am and 5.00pm.
-Once tunnelling works have started, tunnelling activities will occur 24 hours a day, 7 days a week, though these activities should not be noticeable at ground level.
+John Holland Pty Ltd is working at ground level Monday to Friday, between 7.00am and 6.00pm.
+Some Saturday works will also be required.
+Tunnelling activities are occurring 24 hours a day, 7 days a week, though these activities should not be noticeable at ground level.

 The works associated with this project will not have any impact on customers’ water and sewerage services.